PerceptionCognitionLab/data4/README.md

-# data4
+Data 4

-Data collected under jsPsych
+Experiments collected by Structure in Perception and Cognition Lab at UC Irvine (PI: Jeff Rouder).